Azure/bacc/examples/README.md

 default parameters for deployment, the resources created will also be minimal, avoiding things like Azure Container Registry, Key Vault, etc.

+## config1: Batch account with BatchService pool allocation mode (Windows-only pool)

 [config1](./config1/) is similar with intentions as config0, but it is setup to to use Windows VMs instead of Linux VMs.
 For storage, it uses Azure Files instead of Azure Blobs and mounts it using SMB.
-This configuration also demonstrates how to setup a start start for a pool.
-The start task is used to install the applications and dependencies that are needed for the AzFinSim application demo to run in this configuration.
+This configuration also demonstrates how to setup a start task for a pool.

+The config is setup to run the AzFinSim demo on Windows pool in 'package' mode.
+Instead of using a container image, the application is installed on the pool in the start task.
+The application is then run in the task command line.